Sreeja-2202/My-React-APP/README.md

 - Babel is transpiling JSX into react .createElement from here it renders the obj into htmlelement in doc

 - attributes in jsx should be in camel case

+- the react functional component which is similar to js fucntion which returns a jsx .

+- the fucntion which return a react element is functional component or a fun which retun jsx is a         functional component

+- Component Composition => calling other componnent in another component or we can say rendering a component  in another component .

+- jsx will take care of malious data which is fetching from an api it will sanitize and prevents crosside scripting .

+- jsx is javascript xml